 Dolphin and Crocodile Sightseeing Tours

-Trekking and Camping
+Hiking, Trekking and Canyoning

-Some recommended places to trek and hike to include the Sahyadri Hills, Devils Canyon and the Bhagwan Mahavir Wildlife Sanctuary in Mollem, the Chandrasurya Temple in Netravali (2 hours south of Panaji), and the Kuveshi Falls to Castle Rock just over the border in Karnataka state.
+Some recommended places to trek and hike to include the Sahyadri Hills, Devils Canyon and the Bhagwan Mahavir Wildlife Sanctuary in Mollem, the Chandrasurya Temple in Netravali (2 hours south of Panjim), and the Kuveshi Falls to Castle Rock just over the border in Karnataka state.

 There are more than 250 varieties of birds in and around Goa's Western Ghat mountains.
 Backwoods Camp, situated in the forest near Mollem National Park and Bondla Wildlife Sanctuary, is run by birders for birders.
 It conducts three guided walks per day.

 Go-karting is the latest craze in Goa.
-The best place for go-karting is located on the Panjim-Margao Highway at Nuvem, in south Goa.
+The best place for go-karting is located on the Panjim-Margao Highway at Nuvem, in South Goa.
 The track there is almost 500 meters long (0.3 miles), with lots of twists.
 Average speeds of 70 kilometers per hour (44 miles per hour) are common.

-The other go-karting track in Goa is at Arpora, just north of Baga and Calangue Beaches in north Goa, near Ingo's night market.
+The other go-karting track in Goa is at Arpora, just north of Baga and Calangue Beaches in North Goa, near Ingo's night market.
 The track there is only just over 300 meters (0.2 miles) long, and it’s a much easier course.
 It’s open until 10 p.m.